felipesud/clone-netflix/README.md

 # clone-netflix
-Clone da página do Netflix, projeto a partir do bootcamp Impulso Front-End da Digital Innovation one
+Clone da Interface do Netflix, projeto a partir do bootcamp Impulso Front-End da Digital Innovation one.

+projeto em andamento....